ifnesi/http-sink-demo/README.md

 ![image](src/static/images/logo.png)

 # http-sink-demo
-Confluent Platform Demo using Confluent HTTP Sink Connector.
+Confluent Platform demo using Confluent HTTP Sink Connector.

-This is a very simple demo where a [DataGen source connector](https://docs.confluent.io/kafka-connectors/datagen/current/overview.html) will product stock trade data to the `stock_trade` topic and a [HTTP sink connector](https://docs.confluent.io/kafka-connectors/http/current/overview.html) will submit a webhook (POST request) to a remote HTTP Server.
+This is a very simple demo where a [DataGen source connector](https://docs.confluent.io/kafka-connectors/datagen/current/overview.html) will product stock trade (dummy) data to the `stock_trade` topic and a [HTTP sink connector](https://docs.confluent.io/kafka-connectors/http/current/overview.html) will submit a webhook (POST request) to a remote HTTP Server.
 The data will not be batched, that is, for every event a POST request will be submitted, but that can be changed as it is a configuration parameter on the HTTP sink connector.

 ## Demo Diagram
 ![image](docs/demo_diagram.png)